hubtype/botonic/doc-botonic/docs/plugins/plugin-segment.md

 ]
 ```

+>## Use

-The default behaviour of this plugin is to [identify](https://segment.com/docs/spec/identify/) the user in the first bot interaction and `track` a [page](https://segment.com/docs/spec/page/) event to Segment from then on.
+The default behavior of this plugin is to:

+- [Identify](https://segment.com/docs/spec/identify/) the user during the first bot interaction.
+- Track `track` a [page](https://segment.com/docs/spec/page/) event to Segment from then on.

 If you prefer to track your events manually, you can add the flag `trackManually: true` in your options.
-Once set you can use them inside the method `botonicInit` on each Botonic component you want to track:
+Once set, you can use them inside the method `botonicInit` on each Botonic component you want to track:

 ```javascript
 static async botonicInit({ input, session, params, lastRoutePath, plugins }) {